Ombi-app/Ombi.Docs/docs/info/faq.md

 "Ombi" => 'C:\Services\Ombi\Logs\log-' . date("Ymd") . '.txt',
 ````

-_You can also use similar code for any software which hardcodes the date into the config.
+_You can also use similar code for any software which hard-codes the date into the config.
 It's not uncommon._

 ***